List of Swedish royal consorts

-This is a list of Swedish queens consort and spouses of Swedish monarchs and regents.
-The list covers a large time span and the role of a consort has changed much over the centuries.
-The first Swedish consorts are spoken of in legends.
-Consorts until c.
-1000 are often semi-legendary, as are monarchs.
+This is a list of Swedish queens consort and other spouses of Swedish monarchs and regents.
+The role of the royal consort has changed considerably over the centuries.
+The earliest Swedish consorts are known primarily from legendary accounts, and those before c.
+1000, like the monarchs themselves, are often semi-legendary.

-Due to unions with Denmark and Norway, many of the Swedish consorts were also consorts of monarchs of those countries.
-Consorts listed during the period of 1380–1520 were in fact also consorts to monarchs of Denmark.
-The consorts listed during the period of 1814–1905 were also consorts to monarchs of Norway.
+Due to the unions of Sweden with Denmark and Norway, many Swedish consorts were also consorts of the monarchs of those countries.
+Consorts listed for the period 1380–1520 were also consorts of the monarchs of Denmark, while those listed for 1814–1905 were also consorts of the monarchs of Norway.